-- \-Applies the filter to all addresses. - ip-addr-Applies the filter to the specified address. - ! ip-addr-Applies the filter to all but the specified address.
+- -Applies the filter to all addresses. - ip-addr-Applies the filter to the specified address. - ! ip-addr-Applies the filter to all but the specified address.
 If this is used with a deny condition, all addresses but the specified address are denied.
 If this is used with a permit condition, all addresses but the specified address are permitted. - ip-addr/bits-Applies the filter to all addresses in which the specified number of bits matches the most significant bits in the specified address. - : loport {+|- hiport}-Applies the filter to the specified port or port range.
 The plus sign (+) specifies any port number greater than or equal to the one entered in the previous field.
 The minus sign (-) specifies a range of port numbers, and must be followed by the high port number.
 You can only use this when filtering TCP or UDP packets.
 This is useful for denying only certain connections; for example, Telnet or FTP sessions.
 You can specify filtering based on ports and filtering based on an IP address.

-3.11.3 Packet-Filtering Examples
+3.10.3 Packet-Filtering Examples

-The following example applies filters on interface ether 0.
-The first line denies all incoming TCP packets with a source address within the 192.168.180 subnet and a destination address within the 192, 168, 181 subnet.
-The second line includes a wildcard (\) that permits all traffic with these source and destination addresses.
+The following example applies filters on interface ether0.
+The first line denies all incoming TCP packets with a source address within the 192.168.180 subnet and a destination address within the 192.168.181 subnet.
+The second line includes a wildcard () that permits all traffic with these source and destination addresses.
 The result is that all traffic with these addresses are permitted except TCP packets.
 Because filtering is sequential, you must list the more specific filter first.
 Once the router encounters the filter that permits all packets, it stops looking for filters with that source and destination address.
 Because filtering uses an implicit deny condition, all other packets coming in on interface ether0 are denied.

-''' ip filter ether0 deny in tcp 192.168.180.0/24 192.168.181.0/24 ip filter ether0 permit in 192.168.180.0/24 192.168.181.0/24 '''
+ip filter ether0 deny in tcp 192.168.180.0/24 192.168.181.0/24 ip filter ether0 permit in 192.168.180.0/24 192.168.181.0/24 ip filter ether0 permit in icmp 192.168.180.0/24 !192.168.181.0/24 ip filter ether0 deny in tcpsyn 192.168.180.0/24:23